open-cx/open-cx/docs/API/backend-setup.md

   },
 ```

-#### Step 3 - API
+#### Step 3 - Routes

 Open folder routes/speakers/ to access the three required files (index.js, all.js, single.js).
-On the all.js and single.js the business logic shall be implemented accordingly.
+On the all.js and single.js the business logic shall be implemented accordingly (first add the route to index.js and then write it down on all.js and single.js).

 ### How do I add a schema (analogous to a table) to the database?